ejlp12/docker-tutorial/docker-swarm/gettingstarted.md

     find the `Hello World` message.
 If this doesn't resolve, you can also try `http://0.0.0.0:5000`.

-    If you're using Docker Machine on a Mac or Windows, use `docker-machine ip MACHINE_VM` to get the IP address of your Docker host.
+    If you're using Docker Machine on a Mac or Windows, to get the IP address of your Docker host use `docker-machine ip` or `docker-machine ip MACHINE_VM` where MACHINE_VM is the name of your machine VM.
 Then, open `http://MACHINE_VM_IP:5000` in a browser.

     You should see a message in your browser saying: